Clarissa Chevalier

 Presenting Scholar, “Crafting Plankton Data: A Feminist Materialist Reframing of Oceanographic Representations Across Art and Science.”
 PhD Candidate Colloquium.

-Visual Arts Department, UCSD
+Visual Arts Department, UC San Diego, California

-Conference Organizer, “Considering the Octopus Model: Graduate Symposium on Interdisciplinary Environmental Research.”
+Conference Organizer, Considering the Octopus Model: Graduate Symposium on Interdisciplinary Environmental Research.

-Scripps Institution of Oceanography, UCSD
+Scripps Institution of Oceanography, UC San Diego, California

 Panel Co-Organizer with Nick Silcox, “Articulating Hydrofutures: Water, Technology, and Power.”
 Society for the Social Studies of Science 2026 Conference.